pyrtlsdr/pyrtlsdr/README.md

 # Description

-pyrtlsdr is a simple Python interface to devices supported by the RTL-SDR project, which turns certain

-USB DVB-T dongles employing the Realtek RTL2832U chipset into low-cost, general purpose software-defined

-radio receivers.
-It wraps all the functions in the [librtlsdr library]

-(http://sdr.osmocom.org/trac/wiki/rtl-sdr) (including asynchronous read support), and also provides a

-more Pythonic API.
+pyrtlsdr is a simple Python interface to devices supported by the RTL-SDR project, which turns certain USB DVB-T dongles employing the Realtek RTL2832U chipset into low-cost, general purpose software-defined radio receivers.
+It wraps all the functions in the [librtlsdr library](http://sdr.osmocom.org/trac/wiki/rtl-sdr) (including asynchronous read support), and also provides a more Pythonic API.

-# Dependancies
+# Dependencies

 * Windows/Linux/OSX
 * Python 2.7.x
 * librtlsdr
 * **Optional**: NumPy (to provides samples in a more convenient object)

 matplotlib is also useful for plotting data.
-The librtlsdr binaries (rtlsdr.dll in Windows and

-librtlsdr.so in Linux) should be in the pyrtlsdr directory, or a system path.
+The librtlsdr binaries (rtlsdr.dll in Windows and librtlsdr.so in Linux) should be in the pyrtlsdr directory, or a system path.

 # Usage

 All functions in librtlsdr are accessible via librtlsdr.py.
-A Pythonic interface is available in
+A Pythonic interface is available in rtlsdr.py (recommended).

-rtlsdr.py (recommended).

 Typical usage: